-Arizona College will provide students who make written requests pursuant to this section with one (1) free copy of their official transcript (a \$14 value).
-To receive a free transcript, students must be in good standing and email their request to the Director of Registrar Services at transcriptreguests@arizonacollege.edu within six (6) months from the student's withdrawal from, successful completion of, or discharge from an Allied Health Program.
+Arizona College of Nursing will provide students who make written requests pursuant to this section with one (1) free copy of their official transcript.
+To receive a free transcript, students must be in good standing and email their request to the Director of Registrar Services at transcriptrequests@arizonacollege.edu within six (6) months from the student's withdrawal from, successful completion of, or discharge from the BSN program.
 All requests are subject to and may only be made by eligible students under the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99).

 Additional official transcripts carry a \$14 service fee and can be ordered via the College website.
 Additional diplomas carry a \$10 service fee.